SongheeJo/aiffelthon/papers/README.md

 ## III. **Triple-Classification of Respiratory Sounds Using Optimized S-Transform and Deep Residual Networks **

-RESPIRENET - related works에서 좋은 성과를 내어 선택
+RESPIRENET related works에서 98%라는 더 좋은 성과를 낸 논문 임.

 ### Introduction
 > Deep residual networks and optimized S-transform based features are used by Chen et al. [6] for three-class classification of anomalies in lung sounds.
 The model is trained and tested on a smaller subset of the ICBHI dataset on a 70-30 split and achieve a score of 98%
 >

 ### Problems